CarrieBrown/r-novice-gapminder/_episodes/06-data-subsetting.md

 >{: .output}
 >
 >
-> Can you come up with a command that will only return of the 'a' values and a different command
+> Can you come up with a command that will only return one of the 'a' values and a different command
 > that will return all of the 'a' values?
 Does your answer differ from your neighbors?
 >
 > > ## Solution to challenge 3